pablolucio97/Study_Content/languages_frameworks_services/frameworks/nodejs/external_libs/docker/docker_course.md

 At working with Docker on development environment you always must maintain a folder on your local machine to be mirrored to the docker through bind mounting.

 The docker arguments orders matters and affects the command result.

+At working with images, you must to upload two images, one with :latest and another one with the current version you finished.

+The default Docker's container register is the Docker Hub.
+Some big techs has its own container register with data.

+The `run` command is to run images with and `exec` to execute actions in containers.